 Related: More Car Seat Checks

-- Latch, grade B: Stiff seat cushions and deep-set Latch anchors complicated connection.
+- Latch, grade B: The Toyota RAV4's stiff seat cushions and deep-set Latch anchors complicated connection.
 The three top tether anchors are clearly marked, but caregivers must push past the upholstery to access them.

 - Infant, grade B: Latch placement complicated installation.
 We moved the front passenger seat forward a bit, but the 5-foot-6-inch front passenger still had enough legroom.

-- Rear-facing convertible, grade B: It was a bit easier to install this seat with its chunky Latch connectors, but it still required some extra muscle.
+- Rear-facing convertible, grade B: It was a bit easier to install this seat in the Toyota with its chunky Latch connectors, but it still required some extra muscle.
 It fit well; we moved the front passenger seat back for more legroom.

-- Booster, grade A: After removing the head restraint, the booster fit well.
-The buckles are on stable but short stalks; kids should be able to easily grasp them.
+- Booster, grade A: After removing the Toyota RAV4's head restraint, the booster fit well.
+The buckles are on stable but short belt stalks; kids should be able to easily grasp them.

 Solid indicates an A grade for optimum ease of use and fit.
 So-So indicates B or C grades for one to two ease-of-use or fit issues.
 Skip It indicates D or F grades.